Carl Schramm: Ewing Marion Kauffman Foundation

 In 2002, Schramm was recruited to head the Ewing Marion Kauffman Foundation.
 Under his leadership, the Kauffman Foundation has developed innovative programs that expose students to the power of entrepreneurship, open new pathways to effectively move university innovations into the marketplace, create better-qualified angel investors as a critical source of seed capital for entrepreneurs, and engage economists of the highest caliber to study the impact of entrepreneurship.
 Schramm has been instrumental in the development of a partnership with the U.S. Department of Commerce to create an international entrepreneurship resource at www.entrepreneurship.gov and also spearheaded the Foundation's sponsorship of the first-ever Global Entrepreneurship Week, which he announced in November 2007 with UK Prime Minister Gordon Brown.
 Schramm has also led Kauffman in the development of an international fellowship program (Kauffman Global Scholars Program), which is funded by other governments, including the United Kingdom and Denmark, for aspiring entrepreneurs.

 Schramm stepped down at the end of 2011 after nearly ten years at the helm of Kauffman.
-The Kansas City Star observed: "Under Schramm's tenure, the foundation laid a geographically bigger entrepreneurship footprint, launching Global Entrepreneurship Week and becoming the nation's leading funder for entrepreneurship research."
+The Kansas City Star wrote that, "Under Schramm's tenure, the foundation laid a geographically bigger entrepreneurship footprint, launching Global Entrepreneurship Week and becoming the nation's leading funder for entrepreneurship research."
 When Schramm came to the Kauffman Foundation, most of its grant-making went to local nonprofits, but he was recruited to make Kauffman a national and global institution.
 Schramm also made the Kauffman Foundation a pioneer in education—it became the first grant-making foundation to own and operate its own charter school.

-Published works
+Writer and speaker

-A prolific writer and speaker, Schramm has authored or coauthored scores of articles, testified before Congress on numerous occasions, and speaks frequently on entrepreneurship, innovation, and the economic future.
-He introduced the field of "expeditionary economics" in a 2010 essay in Foreign Affairs.
+A writer and speaker, Schramm has authored or coauthored scores of articles, testified before Congress on numerous occasions, and speaks frequently on entrepreneurship, innovation, and the economic future.
 His 2004 Foreign Affairs article, "Building Entrepreneurial Economies", is one of the journal's most requested reprints.
 Schramm is the author of The Entrepreneurial Imperative, co-author of Good Capitalism, Bad Capitalism, and editor of the American Assembly's Health Care and Its Costs.

-His other work has appeared in many academic journals, as well as The Wall Street Journal, USA Today, and Newsweek.
-The National Chamber Foundation named Good Capitalism, Bad Capitalism one of the "Top Ten Books That Drive the Debate" in 2008.
+In 2008, the National Chamber Foundation named Good Capitalism, Bad Capitalism one of the "Top Ten Books That Drive the Debate" in 2008.

+He introduced the field of expeditionary economics in a Foreign Affairs article, published in May 2010.

+He has written for The Wall Street Journal, USA Today, Newsweek, and various academic journals.

 Awards

-Schramm received the George Eastman Medal from the University of Rochester in 2005.
+In 2005, Schramm received the George Eastman Medal from the University of Rochester.
 In 2007, Schramm chaired the Secretary of Commerce's Measuring Innovation in the 21st Century Economy Advisory Committee, which produced the report, "Innovation Measurement: Tracking the State of Innovation in the American Economy."

-On May 17, 2009, Schramm gave the commencement address at the University of Illinois at Urbana-Champaign.
+In May 2009, Schramm gave the commencement address at the University of Illinois at Urbana-Champaign.